huridocs/ML-Benchmarks/llm-code-creation/2025_06_03_big_llms_methods.md

 |        constraints_no_loops       |     19801/79203    |       5      |          36.44         |        42.9       |
 |          chain_of_thought         |     19801/79203    |       2      |          31.8          |       38.47       |
 |             same_chat             |     19801/79203    |       3      |          26.38         |       27.07       |

+- [x] Chain of thought prompting:
+    "Before writing the function, carefully think and reason step by step about how to solve the classification task based on the examples.
+However, only output the final function definition, wrapped in a Python code block, with no explanations or commentary."
+- [x] Try to add constraints in prompt:
+    - [x] No regular expressions
+    - [x] Use dictionaries for mapping
+    - [x] Use only if/else
+    - [x] No loops
+    - [x] Substring matching only (Only use substring matching (e.g., `in` operator) to determine topic assignments.
+Do not use full-word or token-based matching.)

+- [x] Try scoring system:
+    "Implement a scoring system in your function.
+For each topic label, assign a score based on how well the input text matches that topic, using any logic you infer from the examples.
+After scoring all labels, select the label with the highest score.
+If no label has a positive score, return an empty list."

+- [x] Special instructions:
+    - [x] "Write the function as if you were a linguist, focusing on subtle language cues." (logs_special_instructions_linguist.md)
+    - [x] "Imagine you are a data scientist optimizing for maximum accuracy, even if the code is complex." (logs_special_instructions_data_scientist.md)
+    - [x] "Write the function as if you were preparing it for a production system where robustness is critical." (logs_special_instructions_robustness.md)
+    - [x] "Write the function as if you are teaching a beginner, prioritizing clarity and simplicity." (logs_special_instructions_simplicity.md)

+- [x] Try to use the same chat.

+- [x] Self consistency/reflection: Ask the LLM to double-check its own logic:
+    "First, write your function as usual.
+Then, review your function and describe any potential weaknesses, edge cases, or improvements.
+If you find any issues, revise your function accordingly.
+**Important:** Only output the final, revised function definition, wrapped in a Python code block, with no explanations or commentary outside the code block."

+- [x] Reverse engineering:
+    "You are only given the input texts and their assigned topic labels, but not the explicit rules.
+Your task is to reverse engineer the possible logic that could have produced these labels, and write a function that mimics this logic as closely as possible."

+- [x] Multi Stage Filtering:
+    "Write your function in two stages: first, filter out any topics that are clearly irrelevant to the input text; then, from the remaining topics, select the most appropriate one using more detailed logic."

+- [x] Contrastive Learning:
+    "Compare the input text to all provided examples.
+Assign the label whose example is most similar in both intent and specificity."